Kankoda/website/collections/_licensekit-features/service-composition.md

 ---
 title: Service Composition
 hero: /assets/heros/licensekit/services.png
-description: LicenseKit can compose services to create powerful combos.
+description: LicenseKit can compose services to create powerful combinations
 ---

+## Service Composition

 [LicenseKit](/licensekit) lets you compose services toget maximum flexibility with minimum effort.
 You can for instance make a service cached, or chain multiple services together with a service proxy.